squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 which caused the performance decreasing when allocating small memory for multiple times.
 For this reason, the memory stack is used to store and reuse the (global) allocated memory.

-OverrunGL uses [memstack](https://github.com/Over-Run/memstack) to implement the allocation of small memory in methods.
+OverrunGL uses `MemoryStack` to implement the allocation of small memory in methods.
-The basic usage of memstack is shown below:
+The basic usage of `MemoryStack` is shown below:

 ```java
 try (var stack = MemoryStack.stackPush()) {